FernandoBasso/ReadTheDocs-Dev-How-To/docs/typescript/infer.md

 # infer keyword | TypeScript

 [TypeScript 2.8 introduced Conditional Types](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-8.html), and with it, the `infer` keyword.

 In this post, we'll investigate how to understand and use the `infer` keyword through several examples.
-We'll mostly create and use *type utilities* for this purpose.
+We'll create and use *type utilities* for this purpose.

 **INFO**: Utility types, or type helpers (like `ReturnType<T>` or `Nullable<T>`) **work on types**.
 They take and return types.
 They do not take or return values.
-They work on type context, not in expression (value) context.
+They work on *type context*, not in *expression (value) context*.

 ## ReturnType

 The `infer` keyword can only be used with conditional types.
 The quintessential example of it  is use is with the utility type `ReturnType`:

 ```typescript
 type ReturnType<T> =